wellenvogel/avnav-obp-rc-remote-plugin/Readme.md

 To make a AvNav Display (a web browser window) listen to such remote key presses open the settings , section Remote and enable "read from remote channel".

+To be able to run the plugin you need to install one of:

+*  python3-rpi.gpio for bullseye and below
+*  python3-rpi-lgpio for bookworm and above

+Those packages are not directly included as dependencies - so you need to install them separately.